laurenoldham1202/finger-lakes-wine-beer/README.md

 ## About the Project

 This project was completed as a final project for MAP-674 (Spatial Analysis) as part of the New Maps Plus MSc in Digital Mapping.
 Included are a Jupyter Notebook and dynamic web map of breweries and distilleries within a half mile of a winery in the Finger Lakes region of upstate New York.

-### Future Considerations and Updates

-As is, the current map isn't very visually interesting; a bit more data manipulation, geoprocessing, and styling would improve it.
-Some future improvement considerations are:

-1. Increase buffer range or make dynamic in the map with a slider range
-2. Dissolve or group establishments with multiple types (some establishments are both wineries and distilleries and are plotted as separate entities on top of each other, masking whichever is on bottom)
-3. Split the winery and brewery/distillery datasets into separate layers and include a layer control to toggle them
-4. Add additional datasets (population? alcoholism rates? drunk driving statistics? etc.)
-5. Add establishment website data to JSON to include in mouseover label
-6. Perform nearest neighbor analysis to include in mouseover label ('X establishment is Ydistance from Z establishment, its closest neighbor')
+Map and notebook authored by Lauren Oldham, September 2019.

 ### Data
 #### New York Breweries and Wineries